 Differences in the probability of the outcome and differences in the marginal effects of regressors on the probability emphasize different ways in which groups can differ.
 Probabilities show how outcomes differ under specific conditions.
 For example, is diabetes more prevalent for obese men who are white than those with similar characteristics who are nonwhite?
-This is illustrated across a range of ages by the two probability curves in figure 3.
+This is illustrated across a range of ages by the two probability curves in figure 3 where age and age-squared are included as regressors (discussed further in section 4).
 The two-headed vertical arrow compares the probability of diabetes for whites and nonwhites who are 75 years old.
 Marginal effects examine whether a regressor has the same effect on the probability of the outcome for both groups.
 For example, does obesity have the same health cost for whites as it does for nonwhites?
 The arrows show the change in probability as age increases from 55 to 60 for each group.
 While group differences in probabilities and group differences in marginal effects on probabilities are related, you cannot draw conclusions about one from the other.
 For example, being obese could lead to a larger increase in the probability of diabetes for whites than nonwhites even though the probability of diabetes is greater for nonwhites than whites.

-The next three sections present methods for testing group differences in probabilities and marginal effects.
+The next three subsections present methods for testing group differences in probabilities and marginal effects.
 The following notation is used.
-The vector \mathbf{x} contains K regressors with the regression coefficients for group g in the vector γ^g .
-We use γ s rather than β s since predictions are made from the parameters that are estimated after identification assumptions have been made.
-We replace $\Pr_g(y=1|\mathbf{x})$ with the more compact notation $\pi(\mathbf{x}, g)$.
-Fitting the equations for both groups simultaneously makes post-estimation computations simpler and is necessary for obtaining the correct standard errors when using a complex sampling design (West et al., 2008).
-Although estimating models separately by group is conceptually appealing, we instead specify a mathematically equivalent single equation using interactions:
+The vector \mathbf{x} contains K regressors with the regression coefficients for group g in the vector $\boldsymbol{\gamma}^g$.
+We use $\boldsymbol{\gamma}$ s rather than $\boldsymbol{\beta}$ s since predictions are made from the parameters that are estimated after identification assumptions have been made.
+We replace $\Pr_g(y=1|\mathbf{x})$ with the more compact notation $\pi(\mathbf{x},g)$: